MisterCruz/WeatherMeUp/README.md

-# WeatherMeUp
+# WeatherMe
-Web app for weather using a user's location
+Web app for weather using location